Consumer protection: Consumer law

 Consumer protection law or consumer law is considered as an area of law that regulates private law relationships between individual consumers and the businesses that sell those goods and services.

-Consumer protection covers a wide range of topics, including but not necessarily limited to product liability, privacy rights, unfair business practices, fraud, misrepresentation, and other consumers/business interactions.
+Consumer protection covers a wide range of topics, including but not necessarily limited to product liability, privacy rights, unfair business practices, fraud, misrepresentation, and other consumer/business interactions.
 It is a way of preventing frauds and scams from service and sales contracts, eligible fraud, bill collector regulation, pricing, utility turnoffs, consolidation, personal loans that may lead to bankruptcy.
 There have been some arguments that consumer law is also a better way to engage in large-scale redistribution than tax law because it does not necessitate legislation and can be more efficient, given the complexities of tax law.

-The following lists consumer legislation at the nation-state level.
-In the EU member state Germany, there is also the applicability of law at the EU level to be considered; this applies on the basis of subsidiarity.

 Australia

-In Australia, the corresponding agency is the Australian Competition and Consumer Commission or the individual State Consumer Affairs agencies.
-The Australian Securities and Investments Commission has responsibility for consumer protection regulation of financial services and products.
+In Australia, the corresponding agency is the Australian Competition & Consumer Commission or the individual State Consumer Affairs agencies.
+The Australian Securities & Investments Commission has responsibility for consumer protection regulation of financial services and products.
 However, in practice, it does so through privately run EDR schemes such as the Australian Financial Complaints Authority.

 Brazil

 In Brazil, consumer protection is regulated by the Consumer's Defense Code (Código de Defesa do Consumidor), as mandated by the 1988 Constitution of Brazil.
 Brazilian law mandates "The offer and presentation of products or services must ensure correct, clear, accurate and conspicuous information in the Portuguese language about their characteristics, qualities, quantity, composition, price, guarantee, validity and origin, among other data, as well as the risks they pose to the health and safety of consumers."
 In Brazil, the consumer does not have to bring forward evidence that the defender is guilty.
 Instead, the defense has to bring forward evidence that they are innocent.
-In the case of Brazil, they narrowly define what a consumer, supplier, product, and services are, so that they can protect consumers from international channels trade laws and protect them from negligence and misconduct from international suppliers.
+In the case of Brazil, they narrowly define what consumers, suppliers, products, and services are, so that they can protect consumers from international channels trade laws and protect them from negligence and misconduct from international suppliers.

+European Union

+Several regulations in the European Union are concerned with consumer protection, including the Regulation on general product safety (GPSR) and the Directive (EU) 2024/2853 on liability for defective products.

 Germany

 Germany, as a member state of the European Union, is bound by the consumer protection directives of the European Union; residents may be directly bound by EU regulations.

 A minister of the federal cabinet is responsible for consumer rights and protection (Verbraucherschutzminister).
-In the current cabinet of Olaf Scholz, this is Steffi Lemke.
+In the current cabinet of Friedrich Merz, this is Carsten Schneider.

 When issuing public warnings about products and services, the issuing authority has to take into account that this affects the supplier's constitutionally protected economic liberty, see Bundesverwaltungsgericht (Federal Administrative Court) Case 3 C 34.84, 71 BVerwGE 183.